ngbites/angularbites.com/src/posts/2021-14-05-webpack-5-angular12.md

 I took the time to benchmark 2 apps I work on, one small and another medium-sized: read on to see the results.

+**Notice:**: The results can differ wildly given your setup and applications, so please don't take this benchmarks too seriously.

+Actually, I'd love to know what your results will end up being!

+### Setup

+The tests have been done on a Macbook Pro 2018 i7 2.2Ghz 32Gb RAM - using Node v16.

 ## Webpack 5 vs Webpack 4: Small Application benchmark

 ### Development Build Time